Monday, November 21, 2011

 On my final day I worked with a road crew cleaning out water tunnels and clearing debris from roads and sidewalks.
 Shortly after arriving a bus load of Japanese volunteers pulled up and started doing the same work a little further on up the street.
 My crew leader then told me to go work with them since I could speak Japanese.
-Most of the rest of the day I spent with them and it was nice to make that connection, to tell them who we were and why we were there, but also to be able to serve as a bridge between my team leader and their team leader so they could share ideas and work together.
-At the end of the day as the Japanese group was leaving they started to call my name and we came together for a group photo (4).
-It was intensely satisfying.
+I learned that they had come all the way from Shikoku, about 1000km away.
+Most of the rest of the day I spent with them joking around and getting dirty.
+It was nice to make that connection, to tell them who we were and why we were there, but also to be able to serve as a bridge between my team leader and their team leader so they could share ideas and work together.
+At the end of the day as the Japanese group was leaving they started to call my name (Kebin!Kebin!shashin!) and we came together for a group photo (4).

-In the early evening on Friday I started to drive out of Ofunato to meet my father in law in Minami-soma.
-There I would spend one more day volunteering with him cleaning and drying photographs.
+In the early evening on Friday I packed up my bags and started to drive out of Ofunato to meet my father in law in Minami-soma.
+Unfortunately there would be no tearful last dinner speech from me, but I shook a few hands and was out the door.
+In Minami-soma I would spend one more day volunteering with my dad, cleaning and drying photographs.
 As I drove out of town I spotted a sign on a building (photo 5).
 It reads, “Disaster comes when you forget.”
-Then there is a line marking the height of the wave from an earthquake that occurred in Chile, but sent waves to Ofunato.
+Then there is a line marking the height of the wave that came to Ofunato from an earthquake that occurred in Chile, but sent waves to Ofunato.
 If you take a look at the building you can see that the damage from this most recent tsunami is more than twice that height.

 You see, this is not the first time that Ofunato has been hit by a tsunami in recent history, not even the second if you go back a bit further.
 This is the third time that the town has been hit and destroyed.
+While working at cutting wood and stoking the first at the shelter I found an old stone in a park with the warning inscribed about tsunamis.
+The year was too old to be the latest or even the second most recent wave.
+The inscription was more than 100 years old, telling people to be aware of the waves from the ocean.
 Yet the people pick up and start over again.

 During this past trip to Japan I had my Kindle with me.
 This is the first trip where I have used it since Aya got it for me last November.
 It was quite handy as I could “pack” four books along with me into a device the size of a thin paperback.
 One of those books was called, ‘The Geography of Bliss’.
 It was about one man’s realization that he wasn’t all that happy and his idea to explore the places of the world the normally rank high on happiness scales to see what they had in common if anything and if he could learn from them.
 I really liked the book and would recommend it if that idea appeals to you.
 The author was insightful and funny.
 He went to many countries that rank high like the Netherlands, Iceland, Thailand, Bhutan, and Switzerland as well as some that should rank high like Qatar (having a very high gdp per head) and went to some other places that perhaps don’t rank high like Moldova, finally ending up in India which I believe ranks somewhere in the middle of the scale.
 In the end he comes to a few conclusions.
 To simplify, people in countries that have money, but aren’t too rich are happy.
 Those in countries that discourage envy are happy.
 Those with a sense of community and trust are happy.
 Spirituality can make you happy, but maybe not.
 Opportunity is surely in the mix.